 Commemorating the end of the Second World War – 15 August 2020

-New Zealand will commemorate the 75th anniversary of the end of the Second World War on 15 August 2020.
+New Zealand commemorated the 75th anniversary of the end of the Second World War on 15 August 2020.
 This date – historically known as VJ Day (or Victory over Japan Day) – marks the day Japan surrendered and the end of fighting in Asia and the Pacific.

-A national commemoration will take place at 1pm on Saturday 15 August at Pukeahu National War Memorial Park in Wellington.
+A national commemoration was scheduled to take place on Saturday 15 August at Pukeahu National War Memorial Park in Wellington.
+Regrettably, this service was cancelled due to restrictions in place in response to the COVID-19 pandemic.

 - Learn about the history of the Second World War on Te Ara and NZHistory